Manuel87/InDesignNormalizeFontsize/README.md

 4 — Be happy :)
 ![typographical normalized font size](fontsize_control_normalized.png)

-10pt, normalized (typographical font size)
+10pt, normalized / 5pt x-height (typographical font size)

 ----
 (5. When you mix typefaces, finetune their size relation as you like!)